-Scientific Name(s): Cyamopsis tetragonolobus (L.) Taub. synonymous with C. psoralioides DC.
-Family: Fabaceae (beans)
+Scientific Name(s): Cyamopsis psoralioides DC., Cyamopsis tetragonolobus (L.) Taub.

-Guar gum is a food additive shown to reduce serum cholesterol.
-It appears to have positive effects on blood glucose.
-Do not use guar gum to promote weight loss.
+Guar gum is a food additive/thickener.
+It has been shown to reduce serum cholesterol and appears to have positive effects on blood glucose.
+It may be useful in reducing recurrence of anal fissures and mitigating postprandial hypotension.
+Guar gum should not be used to promote weight loss.

 Contraindications have not yet been identified.